 Plays in MLA format

 When quoting plays, the parenthetical citation should include the author name, act, scene and line(s) rather than the date and page number.
-If your dissertation focuses on one particular playwright, for example, the works of Shakespeare, use the italicized play name rather than the author name in each citation.
+If your paper focuses on one particular playwright, for example, the works of Shakespeare, use the italicized play name rather than the author name in each citation.